dmerejkowsky/dmenv/docs/contents/basic_usage.md

 # Usage

+## A note aobut setup.py and setup.cfg

+The following documentation assumes you are calling `setuptools.setup()` with no arguments and that all of `setuptools` options are set in the `setup.cfg` file.
+See [setuptools documentation](https://setuptools.readthedocs.io/en/latest/setuptools.html#configuring-setup-using-setup-cfg-files) for more details.

+`dmenv` will still work otherwise, but please bear in mind that you will have to adapt the code samples below.

 ## Setup

 First, `dmenv` needs a Python3 interpreter in PATH, which should be called `python` or `python3`.
-This should already be the case if you've just installed Python3, regardless of your operating system.
+This is usually the case if you've just installed Python3, regardless of your operating system.

 Second, `dmenv` needs a `setup.py` file to work.